hhnnhh/berlin_datascience_lab/README.md

 A project initiated and mentored by [Noa Tamir](https://github.com/noatamir) and [Katharina Rasch](https://github.com/krasch), hosted by [Women in Machine Learning and Data Scienc (WIMLDS)](https://github.com/wimlds/).

-A detailed description of the "berlin-ds-lab", data and data cleaning initialisation can be found [here](https://github.com/wimlds/berlin-ds-lab).
+A detailed description of the "berlin-ds-lab", as well as the original data and a notebook for data cleaning  can be found [here](https://github.com/wimlds/berlin-ds-lab).
+Data cleaning will result in the supsample "sample.csv" which was used in this project.

 Team members were
 Hannah Bohle, [Marielle Dado](https://github.com/marielledado), [Caitlin Duncan](https://github.com/CaitDunc) and [Isabelle Nguyen](https://github.com/izzbizz/).

-Goal of the project was to create a data science project based on open data, simulating the work of a freelance data science team.
+**Goal of the project** was to create a data science project based on open data, simulating the work of a freelance data science team.

 ## Project brief